 Their venom is not directly harmful in that it doesn’t cause pain or paralysis like some of the other mammals on this list, but it aids the bat by preventing the blood of its prey from coagulating after the bite.
 This allows the vampire bat to satiate itself on free-flowing blood in the bite wound.
+While their bites aren’t harmful in general, they can cause infection or disease in the victim.
 Check out more interesting facts about the Central and South American vampire bat species here.

 The northern short-tailed shrew lives in the northeast of North America, and Elliot’s short-tailed shrew is a resident of the central United States.
-Both animals measure up to five inches long and weigh under one ounce.
+Both animals measure up to 5 inches long and weigh under 1 ounce.

 The southern short-tailed shrew lives in the southeastern United States and the Everglades short-tailed shrew makes it home predominantly in Florida.
-These venomous mammals grow to be three to five inches in length, but they weigh approximately three ounces.
+These venomous mammals grow to be 3 to 5 inches in length, but they weigh approximately 3 ounces.
 That’s much heavier than their cousins.

 The European mole earns a higher spot here than the various shrews simply because of its size.
-An inhabitant of the United Kingdom and Russia, this venomous mammal grows to between four and six inches with a tail that adds another inch, and they weigh about three to five ounces.
-European moles avoid humans at all costs, but they will inject their victim with a paralytic saliva by biting them when hunting or threatened.
+An inhabitant of the United Kingdom and Russia, this venomous mammal grows to between 4 and 6 inches with a tail that adds another inch, and they weigh about 3 to 5 ounces.
+European moles avoid humans at all costs, but they will inject their victims with a paralytic saliva by biting them when hunting or threatened.
 These moles drag their prey of mice and rabbits back to their burrows where they will feast on them over time.